 Tenacious trends and their effects on materials in the construction sector

 The ways and materials used to construct buildings are ever in flux and influenced by circumstances.
 The broader focus on climate change and pollution, for instance, leads to a quest for more sustainable ways of construction, which in turn leads to a growing demand for more sustainable construction materials.
-Similarly, a growing (skilled) labour shortage, and the demand to build faster, cheaper, more efficient and less wastefully, has lead to the rise of prefab, a trend that is now well established and ever growing in the construction sector.
-An insight into the future development of these trends, as well as their interplay, comes to light in the results of the Q2 2020 European Architectural Barometer, for which USP asked architects from eight major European markets to what extent they expect to use materials and techniques in the coming five years.
+Similarly, a growing (skilled) labour shortage, and the demand to build faster, cheaper, more efficient and less wastefully, has led to the rise of prefab, a trend that is now well established and ever growing in the construction sector.
+An insight into the future development of these trends, as well as their interplay, comes to light in the results of the Q2 2020 European Architectural Barometer, for which USP Marketing Consultancy asked architects from eight major European markets to what extent they expect to use materials and techniques in the coming five years.

 European Architectural Barometer Q2 2020 - USP Marketing Consultancy